-As illustrated by the international climate change-related regime and national greenhouse gas (GHG) emission reduction commitments, target-setting can be a complex and sensitive exercise.
-This is the case especially if the targets consistent with the aspirations of the goal tend to be far from the actual baseline; if the efforts required to achieve the targets are significant; if there are significant scientific uncertainties; if the interests of powerful actors were to be negatively affected; and if costs are seen as potentially prohibitive.
+As illustrated by the international climate change-related regime and national GHG emission reduction commitments, target-setting can be a complex and sensitive exercise.
+This is the case especially if: the targets consistent with the aspirations of the goal tend to be far from the actual baseline, the efforts required to achieve the targets are significant, there are significant scientific uncertainties, the interests of powerful actors were to be negatively affected and costs are seen as potentially prohibitive.

 As the Small Planet project involved only a mapping of existing targets but no identification of new targets per se, there is limited basis for guidance on addressing this problem.
 In cases where targets are not available, target-setting likely requires a significant sub-process with the involvement of affected actors and the consideration of technical and scientific elements, such as baselines and the existence of and distance to any known critical thresholds.
-Once targets and associated indicators have been identified, they could represent a starting point for mapping out transition pathways from the baseline for implementation in the form of a backcast (Vergragt and Quist 2011; Voß et al. 2009).
+Once targets and associated indicators have been identified, they could represent a starting point for mapping out transition pathways from the baseline for implementation in the form of a backcast (Vergragt & Quist 2011; Voß et al. 2009).

-The integrated SDG package
+The Integrated SDG Package

 In order for SDGs to have a real impact, they have to become a cornerstone of SD governance at both the global and national levels.
 In order to fulfil this promise, SDGs have to come in a "package" where several elements are simultaneously present and coherently linked.
-As outlined in the original proposal by the governments of Colombia, Peru and United Arab Emirates that lead to the launch of the SDG process at the Rio+20 conference and in Chapter 2 in this report, these elements of the package include goals, sub-goals, targets and indicators (Governments of Colombia, Peru and United Arab Emirates 2012).
-These of course still represent only a segment of an overall governance framework that must have other strategic planning, implementation, accountability and learning elements connected to the goals, but arguably, these elements are still essential.
+As outlined in the original proposal by the governments of Colombia, Peru and United Arab Emirates that lead to the launch of the SDG process at the Rio+20 conference and in Chapter 2 in this report, these elements of the package include goals, sub-goals, targets and indicators (Governments of Colombia, Peru and United Arab Emirates that must have other strategic planning, implementation, accountability and learning elements connected to the goals, but arguably, these elements are still essential.